No one likes to overspend when preparing for the sale of a house. When it comes to upgrades, many things can be overdone.

 Sound is another element that can be used to influence the subconscious mind.

-But while this might work better in supermarkets, it is riskier in a selling situation with price tags higher than those of groceries.
+But while this might work better in supermarkets, it is riskier in a selling situation with price tags higher than groceries.

 Using music can be interpreted as a desperate try to call attention to the house.